peacefullypresent/peacefullypresent.github.io/posts/fresh_start.md

 ## Who am I?

 Now, who am I?
-I'm 23 years old, grew up in the Midwest and come from a moderately traditional Indian Hindu family.
+I'm in my early 20s, grew up in the Midwest and come from a moderately traditional Indian family.
 I've graduated from college and recently graduated with a Master's degree in the field of AI.  <footnote> I've decided to keep the blog anonymous for now, though this may change in the future </footnote>.
 I've also had a porn addiction for the past 12 years of my life, something I've been seriously trying to quit for many of those years.

 My first exposure to porn was back in fifth grade, when I was ten years old.
 It really picked up the following year, when our family moved to a new town.
 Over the course of the next several posts, I'll go through my story, not because I'm special or anything, but because I learned some valuable lessons at different points in my life.
 Moreover, much of this writing is for myself as much as it might be for you.
 I still have a long way to go and I hope to keep learning everyday.